 Unless you're watching Mr Bean or a cartoon, it is best if you have some knowledge of English to start with.
 If your English is elementary, try some children's films, or get films with English subtitles. if you're at an intermediate or advanced level, the sky's the limit.

-Using a DVD player lets you start and stop the film at will, and you can replay any sections as much as you want (if only we could do that in real life).
-Make sure the DVD has the film or in English as well as your native language, both spoken word (dubbed) and sub-titles.
-Look on the back of the DVD to check.
+Using a DVD player or a streaming service like Netflix lets you start and stop the film at will, and you can replay any sections as much as you want (if only we could do that in real life).
+Make sure the film is available in English as well as your native language, both spoken word (dubbed) and sub-titles.
+Look at the description to check.

 I recommend my intermediate to advanced students to watch at least one film a month.